-One way to mitigate that risk is through prototyping.
+One way of answering these early questions and lowering that risk is through prototyping.

-A digital prototype consists of a high-fidelity clickable mockup with an end result that is realistic enough to test with customers.
-A dummy, if you like, that could almost be the real thing.
-At Kickstand, we use prototypes like this to build out ideas, validate that they work and reduce the risk of launching something that your users don’t want.
+A digital prototype consists of a high-fidelity clickable mockup with an end result that is good enough to give a realistic impression of how it will be used.
+At Kickstand, we use prototypes like this to build out ideas, test with customers and reduce the risk of launching something that your users don't want.

-An example of a project like this was our client, a healthcare data startup working out of the Cicada Innovations Incubator in Sydney, Australia.
+An example of a project like this was our client, a healthcare data startup working out of the Cicada Innovations Med Tech Incubator program in Sydney, Australia.

 Kickstand’s process begins by interrogating the data.
 In this case, diving deep into the nuances of the Pharmaceutical Benefits Scheme (PBS) and Medicare Benefits Schedule (MBS), the Australian government-funded schemes which subsidise prescription medicines and medical services, patient outcomes, treatment persistence, drug utilisation and more.
 It’s a steep learning curve to really understand a product like this but boy do we love this stuff!
 To truly be able to craft solutions for customers it’s essential to understand the complexities of the data, it’s limitations and motivations.